Master of Science in the Field of Epidemiology

-The Department of Epidemiology and Biostatistics offers the master of science (M.S.) in the field of epidemiology degree program.
+The Department of Epidemiology and Biostatistics offers the master of science (MS) in the field of epidemiology degree program.
 The goals of the program are to prepare students for careers in industry or academia and for continued study in a doctoral program.
-The program includes course work that focuses on theoretical and applied epidemiological and statistical methods.
-Comprehensive examinations are required.
+The program includes coursework that focuses on theoretical and applied epidemiological and statistical methods.

-If desired, a student may apply for admission to the doctorate of philosophy (Ph.D). in the field of epidemiology degree program prior to completing the M.S. degree, in which case a maximum of 24 credits from the M.S. degree may be applied to the Ph.D. course work requirements.
-In this instance, the student will be required to take a minimum of 27 additional credits of course work.
-The distribution of these courses between epidemiology and statistics depends on the nature of the master's degree and whether the transferred credits will be used to defray epidemiology and statistics course work.
+Students may apply for admission to the doctorate of philosophy (PhD) in the field of epidemiology degree program prior to completing the MS degree.
+A maximum of 24 credits from the MS degree may be applied toward the PhD.
+The student must take a minimum additional 27 credits of coursework.
+The distribution of these courses between epidemiology and statistics depends on the nature of the master's degree and whether credits from that program are used to defray epidemiology and statistics coursework.

 Specific admission requirements are shown on the Graduate Program Finder.

 Visit the program website for additional program information.

 The courses listed below (or equivalents) are prerequisites for admission consideration, and must appear on the student's transcript.